 You may already be aware that there are two different types of bankruptcy that an individual can file for.
 These two types are Chapter 7 and Chapter 13.

-Chapter 13 bankruptcy provides debtors the opportunity to pay off payments that are past due to creditors.
+Secondly, Chapter 13 bankruptcy provides debtors the opportunity to pay off payments that are past due to creditors.
 These creditors can be mortgage and vehicle financing lenders.
 The goal is to have the debts paid off in 3 to 5 years.

 The Cost of Bankruptcy

-Those who file for bankruptcy will also be responsible for paying for debt counseling during the bankruptcy process.
+In addition, those who file for bankruptcy will also be responsible for paying for debt counseling during the bankruptcy process.
 Debtors must complete credit counseling before they file their bankruptcy case, and also pay for an education course after their bankruptcy has been discharged.